 - blood transfusions if your red blood cells are low

 - medicines to relieve a sore mouth, diarrhoea and sickness

-After high dose chemotherapy, you have low numbers of blood cells for some time.
+After consolidation treatment, you have low numbers of blood cells for some time.
 This means you are at risk of picking up infections.

 You may stay in hospital until:

 - your blood cells have recovered enough to go home